 The Group is principally engaged in the development of lignite coal resources in Block VI in the Thar Desert in the Sindh province in Pakistan through an open pit mine supplying a mine-mouth power plant.
+It is also involved in the development of two gold assets in Western Australia.
 The principal strategic and operational risks and uncertainties facing the Group are described below, together with the steps taken for their mitigation.
 Information on financial risk management is set out in the Financial Instruments section in this report.